-In seeking to achieve its objective the fund may also invest, on an ancillary basis, in other eligible securities as described in the 'General Investment Powers and Restrictions' section commencing on page 29.
+In seeking to achieve its objective the fund may also invest, on an ancillary basis, in other eligible securities as described in the 'General Investment Powers and Restrictions' section commencing on page 28.
 However, as at the date of this prospectus, the fund does not expect to invest in any other eligible securities, on an ancillary basis, to more than a limited extent.

 The fund may use derivatives for hedging and efficient portfolio management.
 Any use of derivatives aims to be consistent with the fund objectives and the environmental and social characteristics described within the Sustainability annex of the fund.
-For a summary of the main types of derivatives that may be used within the fund and what they may be used for, refer to the 'Fund Derivatives Usage' section on page 38.
+For a summary of the main types of derivatives that may be used within the fund and what they may be used for, refer to the 'Fund Derivatives Usage' section on page 39.

-- Identify "best ideas" by assessing companies in a global sector context, using a bottom-up approach to create a focused highconviction global portfolio of around 60 to 80 companies. - Utilise a proprietary global research platform using fundamental analysis to identify companies with improving fundamentals and growth prospects. - Integrate macroeconomic and local market factors in stock selection decisions. - Measure valuation appeal against the local market and broad sector opportunity set. - Invest in a broad range of stocks across all capitalisations, incorporating developed and emerging markets.
+- Identify "best ideas" by assessing companies in a global sector context, using a bottom-up approach to create a focused highconviction global portfolio of around 60 to 80 companies. - Utilise a proprietary global research platform using fundamental analysis to identify companies with improving fundamentals and growth prospects.

-Assess environmental, social and governance factors with particular focus on those considered most likely to have a material impact on the performance of the holdings or potential holdings in the funds' portfolio.
-These ESG factors, which are incorporated into the investment process alongside financials, valuation, macroeconomics and other factors, are components of the investment decision.
+- Integrate macroeconomic and local market factors in stock selection decisions. - Measure valuation appeal against the local market and broad sector opportunity set. - Invest in a broad range of stocks across all capitalisations, incorporating developed and emerging markets. - Effective 1 December 2024, integrate climate related factors such as companies' Net Zero status and revenues linked to climate solutions to help in the transition to Net Zero. - Assess environmental, social and governance factors with particular focus on those considered most likely to have a material impact on the performance of the holdings or potential holdings in the fund's portfolio.
+These ESG factors, which are incorporated into the investment process alongside financials, valuation, macro-economics and other factors, are components of the investment decision.
 Consequently, ESG factors are not the sole driver of an investment decision but are instead one of several important inputs considered during investment analysis.
-See the 'ESG Investment Policy' section on page 31 for more details.
+See the 'ESG Investment Policy' section on page 30 for more details.